ryanyuchen/Algorithms-from-Princeton/README.md

 # Algorithms

-This repo consists of materials for "Algorithms Part 1 and 2" from Coursera, which is offered by Princeton University.
+This repo consists of materials and assignments for "Algorithms Part 1 and 2" from Coursera, which is offered by Princeton University.